royerdavid/Pokedex-KMP/README.md

 ## Future Improvements

 - Create unit tests
-- Implement pagination
 - Put back the details screen from original Android project
 - Split the project in modules
-- Add search functionality
+- Implement search functionality
-- Implement sorting & filters
 - Introduce a use cases layer
+- Display error messages in a "snackbar" instead of an empty state
+-